dag/relvlast/docs/index.rst

 .. sidebar:: Genshi

-  Genshi templates are XML/HTML streams which means that we don't have to worry about escaping markup and don't need to bother with ensuring well-formed output.
+  Genshi templates are markup streams which means that we don't have to worry about escaping markup and don't need to bother with ensuring well-formed output.
 It also means we can change the serialization and doctype on the fly, extract messages for translation directly from the